KojoBailey/relations-hs/README.md

 This is programmed in the **Haskell** language partly due to it also being in my course, but also because I find it to be fitting for mathemtical things such as this.

+Since **unary** relations exist, it's worth noting that this project specifically focuses on **binary relations**.
+Maybe if I can figure out applicatives and whatnot, I can extend this to support all tiers of relations.

 ## Documentation
 ### `Set`
 ```hs